Explore Chicago’s Indie Bookstores with Read & Run Chicago’s 2026 Bookstore Day Run Crawls

 Guide: Cynthia Chen

-Start location: Call & Response Books in Hyde Park
+Start and end location: Call & Response Books

-Bookstores: Four total (Call & Response Books, Seminary Co-op, 57th Street Books, Da Book Joint)
+Bookstores: Five total (Call & Response Books, Seminary Co-op, 57th Street Books, Powell’s Bookstore, and Build Coffee and Books)

-Join Read & Run Chicago community lead Cynthia Chen on this point-to-point route in Hyde Park and South Shore highlighting four bookstores, including two of Chicago’s best Black-owned bookstores.
+Join Read & Run Chicago community lead Cynthia Chen on this point-to-point route in Hyde Park and South Shore highlighting five bookstores, including two of Chicago’s best Black-owned bookstores.
 As Cynthia is Lincoln Park based, she’s excited to explore bookstores outside of her neighborhood and surrounding areas and to buy books by Black authors.
 Since Cynthia anticipates doing a lot shopping, she’s also on the hunt for a “book mule.”
-You can volunteer yourself in the RSVP chat to take one for the team and bike alongside these book-loving runners as they shop!

 Route 2: West Loop + Pilsen + South Loop